UniversalDependencies/UD_Galician-TreeGal/README.md

 Galician-TreeGal v0.42 contains 1000 sentences of the xeral corpus (~25k tokens), and it is divided 60-40 splits (train-test).

-# Differences from the generic Galician guidelines
+# Specific guidelines and properties of Galician-TreeGal

 ## Morphology